MaddurKrishnaChaitanya/Blaze-Roll-Dice-Simulator/README.md

 # Terraform
 1. created terraform files to deploy the api gateway with 2 resource and will trigger event to lambda function into AWS.

-# Enhancements
-1. monitor lambda functions using CloudWatch Logs/Metrics
-2. need to create resource for API Gateway in Terraform

 # REST
 1. Using API Gateway(REST) publish and deploy the resources to trigger lambda function